 16. One out of five renters establishes that they don’t want to buy a house.

-A study by Freddie Mac reveals that by 2016, 13% of the renters were satisfied with the rented property and didn’t want to buy their own house.
+A study by Freddie Mac on property price statistics reveals that by 2016, 13% of the renters were satisfied with the rented property and didn’t want to buy their own house.
 By September, more than 55% of these renters said that they would like to rent properties rather than buying one.
 The percentage has now risen to nearly 60%.

 17. For 66% of the housing markets in the United States, buying is more affordable than renting.

 (Source: ATTOM Data Solutions)

 The increasing demand for house rent has created a drift in rent demand.
 It has increased by more than a thousand dollars in the last decade.
 The rents are even higher at the more developed urban cities like New York.